Asr419/rl_slate_wolpertinger/README.md

 The documentsampler.py in src/recsys/document_modelling is used to sample candidate documents at the start of the episode for each user.

 # User Dynamics
 The user state and interest update at each step as described in the paper is carried out in src/recsys/user modelling/user_state.py .
-At the start of training the N number of users are generated using user_sampler which is in src/crecsys/user modelling/user_model.py
+At the start of training the N number of users are generated using user_sampler which is in src/rl_recsys/user modelling/user_model.py

 # Running Experiments
 SlateQ -  To run slateq as described in the paper navigate to src/scripts/simulation/topic_run_simulation.py with the seeds as there in the config.yaml file description just after this.
+SlateWolpertinger (Proto-Item) - To run slatewolpertinger set the nearest neighbour to the percentage of num_candidates (candidate documents as mentioned in the paper) in the config.yaml file.
+Then navigate to src/scripts/simulation/topic_wa_simulation.py
-SlateWolpertinger - To run slatewolpertinger set the nearest neighbour to the percentage of num_candidates (candidate documents as mentioned in the paper) in the config.yaml file.
+SlateWolpertinger (Proto-Slate) - To run slatewolpertinger set the nearest neighbour to the percentage of num_candidates (candidate documents as mentioned in the paper) in the config.yaml file.
+Then navigate to src/scripts/simulation/topic_slate_simulation.py

+# Decisive and Explorative User model
+To run the decisive model just set the state_model_cls to ObservedUserState and for explorative user model set state_model_cls to BoredomObservedUserState in the config.yaml file.
+Both the user state class is defined in src/rl_recsys/user modelling/user_state.py

 # Reproducibility
 To ensure reproducibility set the parameters in config.yaml file as mentioned below: